mta-solutions/fsharp-data-validation/README.md

 #### `refuteEachWith`

-Similar to `refuteWith` but used for validating list like types.
+The `refuteEachWith` operation is similar to `refuteWith`, but it is used for validating list-like types.

 ```fsharp
 validation {